node-class-may-2023/ComIT_Node/html.md

 ## Favicon
 * Favicon is an icon that we can show on our browser window (tabs)
-* Most browser will support .ico, .gif or .png but using the ICO format will ensure it works as far back as Internet Explorer 6
+* Most browsers will support .ico, .gif or .png but using the ICO format will ensure it works as far back as Internet Explorer 6
 * There are lots of other icon types to consider these days as well and you can read more about it on the [MDN site](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)

 ```html